 What is protective DNS (PDNS) and why is PDNS important?

-Learn how protective DNS solutions block malicious domains in real-time, providing enterprise-grade security for DNS infrastructure and network traffic.
+Protective DNS solutions block malicious domains in real time, providing enterprise-grade security for DNS infrastructure and network traffic.

 What is protective DNS?

-Protective DNS (PDNS) is an advanced cybersecurity technology that proactively blocks access to malicious domains by analyzing and filtering DNS queries in real-time.
-Unlike traditional DNS (Domain Name System) security measures, protective DNS operates as an intelligent gateway that examines every DNS request before resolution, providing organizations with a critical first line of defense against malware, phishing attacks, data exfiltration, and other DNS-based threats.
+PDNS solutions proactively block access to malicious domains by analyzing and filtering DNS queries in real time.
+Unlike traditional DNS (Domain Name System) security measures, protective DNS operates as an intelligent gateway that examines every DNS request before resolution.

 As organizations increasingly rely on cloud services and remote work, protective DNS has become essential infrastructure for maintaining network security and ensuring business continuity.